mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 * ngrams at the token level instead of the character level
 * example
     * token: "please divide this sentence into shingles"
-    * shingles bigrams: "please divide", "divide this", "this sentence", "sentence into", and "into shingles"
+    * shingles bigrams: `please divide`, `divide this`, `this sentence`, `sentence into`, and `into shingles`
 * supports exact-match and phrase matching
     * exact match will hit all the shingled tokens and boost the score appropriately
     * other queries can still hit parts of the phrase
     * rarer phrase matches enjoy a bigger score boost than more common phrases
-* downside is that you have larger indices
+* downside: larger indices
     * pre-bake phrase matching
         * build phrases into the index
         * avoid creating phrases at query time and save some processing time/speed
 * `index-phrases` option on a text field
     * two-term word combinations (shingles) are indexed into a separate field
     * allows exact phrase queries (no slop) to run more efficiently, at the expense of a larger index